chanba/scavenger_wrangler/README.md

 **CSV format (header required):**

+By adding the '--csv' option you can use a list of addresses instead of the derived list.
 This is if you for whatever reason used random addresses from a wallet.
 I dunno, could be useful.

 ```csv